-Sea salt has some health benefits – but won’t lower your sodium content one bit.
+Sea salt has some benefits – but probably won’t lower your sodium content one bit.

 Sea salt has boomed in popularity in restaurants and supermarket aisles across the country.
 Many gourmet chefs say they prefer it over table salt for its coarse, crunchy texture and stronger flavor.
 Manufacturers are using it in potato chips and other snacks because it’s “all natural,” and not processed like table salt.
 And some health-conscious consumers choose it because it contains minerals like magnesium.

-Each of the above-mentioned characteristics may set sea salt apart from table salt, but in one other very important respect there’s absolutely no difference between the two: sodium content.
+Each of the above-mentioned characteristics may set sea salt apart from table salt, but in one other very important respect there’s almost always no difference between the two: sodium content.

 Sea salt and sodium content

-Both sea salt and table salt contain about 40 percent sodium.
+Most sea salts and table salt contain about 40 percent sodium by weight.
 Unfortunately, many consumers haven’t gotten that message.
 In an April 2011 survey by the American Heart Association, 61 percent of respondents said they believed sea salt is a low-sodium alternative to table salt.
 Some varieties of sea salt may claim to have less sodium than table salt.
 You can check the Nutrition Facts label to compare how a given sea salt compares to table salt, which has about 575 mg sodium per ¼ teaspoon.